Factbox: Most closely watched U.S. ballot initiatives

 VOTING RIGHTS:

-Florida voters must decide on a proposed state constitutional amendment that would restore voting rights to about 1.5 million Floridians with felony convictions.
+In Florida, voters on Tuesday approved a state constitutional amendment restoring voting rights to about 1.5 million Floridians with felony convictions.

-Its passage could reverberate beyond Florida into the 2020 presidential election due to the important role the state often plays in deciding close national elections.
+The passage of Amendment Four with the support of 64 percent of voters could reverberate beyond Florida into the 2020 presidential election because of the important role the state often plays in deciding close national elections.

 MINIMUM WAGE:

-An Arkansas ballot initiative would raise the state minimum wage, in increments, from the current $8.50 per hour to $11 per hour by 2021.
+An Arkansas ballot initiative would raise the state minimum wage, in increments, to $11 an hour by 2021 from the current $8.50 per hour.

-One in Missouri would raise the minimum wage from its current $7.85 per hour to $12 per hour by 2023.
+One in Missouri would raise the minimum wage to $12 per hour by 2023 from its current $7.85 an hour.

 TRANSGENDER RIGHTS

-In Massachusetts, voters will be asked whether to repeal a bill passed by state lawmakers in 2016 that allows transgender people to use bathrooms, locker rooms and other sex-segregated spaces according to the gender with which they identify.
+In Massachusetts, voters were asked whether to repeal a bill passed by state lawmakers in 2016 that allows transgender people to use bathrooms, locker rooms and other sex-segregated spaces according to the gender with which they identify.

 Supporters of the repeal say that women do not feel safe sharing intimate spaces with people with male bodies even if they identify as women, a position shared by conservative groups as well as some feminists.